NIWS slider

 • Piercing Pattern & The Dark Cloud Cover

-This pattern is actually very similar to bullish and bearish engulfing with a slight difference.
+This pattern is similar to bullish and bearish engulfing with a slight difference.

 • The second day's blue candle partially engulfs the first day's lower candle (Red).

-• The first day's blue candle being engulfed by the second day's red candle is observed by the dark cloud cover.
+• The dark cloud cover observes the first day's blue candle being engulfed by the second day's red candle.

 Technical Analysis Indicators

-These are some indicators that traders or investors utilize to gauge the fluctuations in the market to make better investment decisions.
+These are some indicators that traders or investors utilize to gauge market fluctuations and make better investment decisions.

 1. Bollinger Bands

-This indicator measures the volatility of a market.
-With the second band being the moving average of 20 days, there are three bands, where the first and third are standard deviations of +2 and -2, respectively.
-The wider the bands, the greater the stock volatility & vice-versa
+This indicator measures market volatility.
+The second band is the moving average of 20 days, and there are three bands, where the first and third are standard deviations of +2 and -2, respectively.
+The wider the bands, the greater the stock volatility, and vice versa.

-This indicator measures the immensity of fluctuation in price.
-This indicator indicates whether the price of the assets is overbought or oversold.
+This indicator measures the immensity of price fluctuation and indicates whether the price of the assets is overbought or oversold.

-Let's say if the reading of an asset on the scale from 0 to 100 is 80, then the price of an asset will come in the region of overbought, whereas if the reading of another asset is below 20, then this asset is in the oversold zone.
+Let's say an asset's reading on a scale from 0 to 100 is 80.
+That asset's price will be overbought, whereas if another asset's reading is below 20, it is in the oversold zone.

 Oscillators are tools that analysts use to determine whether stocks are overbought or oversold on a short-term basis.
 There is usually a range for oscillators (or a set of levels or lines).